electronick1/stairs_doc/source/index.html.md

 ```

-The input for next step is an output from current.
+The input for the next step is output from the current.

 Result of each step is accumulating, this means that from any low-level steps you will be able to get values from high-level steps: